sgupta1524/CHOP_exercises/README.md

 ## Section 1

-A workflow for the functions which takes:
+A workflow which takes:
   - Input FastQ/BAM file
-  - Use BWA MEM to re-align to hg38
+  - Use BWA MEM to re-align to hg38 and output CRAM file
-  - Output CRAM file

 Command line options for pipeline.sh
 -a first read file in FASTQ